Spectral triples for the Sierpinski Gasket: Spectral triples on quasi-circles

 hence $[\eps,F]=0$.
 Moreover, $\eps$ is clearly skew-adjoint.
 We now prove the compactness of $[\eps,\pi(f)]$.
 Indeed,

 The compactness of $[F,\pi(f)]$ follows by the spectral triple properties (cf. Proposition \ref{triple-module}), and the compactness of $[(I\oplus S),\pi(f)]=0\oplus[S,f]$ follows by the Toeplitz theory.
 Therefore $\cf$ is a kernel-degenerate $1$-graded Fredholm module, and so, by Proposition \ref{Ex8.8.4}, $\cf^+$ is a kernel-degenerate ungraded Fredholm module.
-Moreover, $\cf^+$ is tamely degenerate, because $F^+ = S$ has one-dimensional kernel. \end{proof}
+Moreover, $\cf^+$ is indeed non-degenerate, because $F^+ = V^*W = S$ has a one-dimensional kernel, hence $(F^+ )^2-I$ is compact. \end{proof}